55 Animals Found in Lakes

 41. Worm

-Worms are a diverse group of animals that can be found in freshwater lakes.
+Worms are a diverse group of animals found in freshwater lakes.

 Worms come in various shapes and sizes, from tiny flatworms to earthworms.
-The presence of worms in a lake helps aerate the sediment and provide food for fish.
+Their presence in a lake helps aerate the sediment and provides food for fish.

-Many species of worms play an important role in a lake’s food web, providing food for larger animals such as fish and amphibians.
+Many worms play an important role in a lake’s food web, providing food for larger animals such as fish and amphibians.

 Worms are also an important source of nutrition for aquatic birds, such as ducks and herons.